-- 2. Fires the proper commutation SCR to begin the commutation process. - 3 Initiates firing of the proper oncoming inverter SCRs at a point sometime after the midpoint of the commutation interval, dependent on the commutation current regulator.
+- 1. Stops firing the inverter SCR to be commutated off. - 2.
+Fires the proper commutation SCR to begin the commutation process.

+3. Initiates firing of the proper oncoming inverter SCRs at a point sometime after the midpoint of the commutation interval, dependent on the commutation current regulator.

 A jumper on this card sets the correct commutation timing.
-This jumper must be placed on the 230V AC or 460V AC position depending on the equipment rating.
+This jumper must be placed in the B, 230V AC or A, 460V AC position depending on the equipment rating.
+For 75 and 100 KVA this jumper must be in the B position.
 The commutation current regulator affects the commutation interval firing in order to maintain the commutation capacitor voltage within the desired limits over the whole inverter operating range for proper SCR commutation.
 This is accomplished by monitoring the commutation current feedback from the Current Feedback circuit in the converter module.
 The current peaks are compared to a desired level and the regulator then initiates earlier or later firing of the oncoming inverter SCRs in the commutation interval to control the amount of energy added to the inverter commutation circuit.
 If the commutation current and voltage become too high because of excessive motor current or circuit misoperation, a commutation overcurrent detection circuit produces a COC light indication and an immediate drive shutdown.